jshuadvd/hacks-n-notes/computer-science/programming_languages.md

 ## imperative programming

 - dictates orders
+- stores a lot of state

+### Pros
 - great performance in single core computers

-- stores a lot of state
-- use locks to work with multi-thread
+### Cons
+- needs complicated multi-thread sync mechanisms which may slow it down
+- can't scale horizontally in different CPUs